slaube86/news-reader/README.md

 - Click `Aktualisieren` (Refresh) to manually fetch new articles.
 - Use the search field for keyword filtering.
 - Switch sorting between date and source.
+- Click `🗺️ Karte` to open the interactive world map showing which countries are mentioned in the news.
+The sidebar lists countries by article count; click a country for details.
 - For Persian articles, click "Übersetzen" (Translate) for automatic translation.
 - Articles are automatically saved to IndexedDB (available offline).